Academic Assistance Center

 100 Holtz Hall

-Career and Employment Services (CES) provides career advising, skill development, employment connections, and resources to K-State students and recent graduates (within one year).
-Whether seeking part-time employment while attending classes, a summer job, an internship/coop, or a full-time career position, CES can help.
+Career and Employment Services (CES) provides career advising, skill development, employment connections, and resources to K-State students and graduates.
+Whether seeking part-time employment, a summer job, an internship/coop, or a full-time career position, CES can help.
 Individual career advisors are available to assist clients as they create a professional resume, develop interviewing skills, and identify job search resources.
 The CES website provides information about upcoming events, workshops, and links to career and employer research sites.

 Activate “My CES Account,” a free service to current K-State students and recent graduates.
 Through your account view internship/employment opportunities, refer your resume to employers, sign up for on-campus interviews and find employer contact information to enhance your professional networking circle.